merijnslagter/merijnslagter.github.ioold/README.md

-# merijnslagter.github.io
-This is a test
+This site functions as a test for blogging purposes